gregorias/pycodec2/README.md

 =======

 This library is considered complete.
-Please notify me or send a pull request on Github if you notice any bugs.
+Please notify me or send a pull request on GitHub if you notice any bugs.

 [codec2]: http://www.rowetel.com/blog/?page_id=452